Design Principles / Task 1: Exploration

 4. Repetition

-Repetition of elements in regular or cyclic fashion creates interest.
-Repetition strengthens a design by tying together individual elements and bringing a sense of consistency.
+Repetition is repeating a single element throughout the design.
+It strengthens a design by tying together individual elements and bringing a sense of consistency.

 It can create rhythm (regular, alternating, flowing, random, progressive) and patterns.
 Variation introduced to repetition increases the level of interest.